int128/kauthproxy/README.md

 This is a kubectl plugin of the authentication proxy to access [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).

-This allows you access Kubernetes Dashboard with authentication.
+This allows you to access Kubernetes Dashboard with authentication.
 You no longer need to [enter a service account token in Kubernetes Dashboard](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md).
 It provides better **user experience and security**.